Where Can You Buy Used Cars?

 • Test Drive: Always test drive the vehicle before you buy it.
 This will rule out any potential issues and ensure you like how it handles.

-• Your driver’s license or other state-issued identification
+• A driver’s license or state-issued ID

-• Your vehicle for a quick inspection
+• The vehicle for a quick inspection

 You can buy a used car in the United States from local independent dealerships, approved national dealerships, and online used car dealers.
 However, you must ensure any used car you purchase is still operational to avoid spending money on a scam.